quickbooks2018/bash-scripting/README.md

 Note: IN Fedora/redhat/Centos you can simply undo new version or rollback to previous versions example below regarding update,upgrade, rollback

+apt remove: Uninstalls a package but keeps its configuration files. apt purge: Completely uninstalls a package along with its configuration files. apt autoremove: Removes unnecessary dependencies that are no longer used.

+apt vs apt-get: apt is a newer, more user-friendly package manager that combines the functionality of apt-get and apt-cache.
+It provides a more intuitive interface and better dependency resolution compared to apt-get.

 ```bash
 # Update package list and upgrade all packages:
 sudo yum update